Hearty breakfast tips from Love Food Hate Waste

 Milk is a breakfast staple and yet every year we end up tipping lots away.
 Milk keeps best and lasts longest stored below 5ºC, but try not to leave it out on the counter-top: milk left out overnight loses a day of its shelf-life.
 BUT don’t throw away slightly sour milk; it will make great scones and pancakes at the weekend.

 Yogurts, cheese and dairy desserts make ideal ‘take-out’ breakfast food when on the run.
 A good source of protein and calcium, and great for snacking at work or in school lunchboxes.
-Around 1.3 million unopened yoghurts are thrown out each day in the UK.
+Over 1 million yoghurts are thrown out each day in the UK.
 Don’t forget plain yogurt makes a great a salad dressing with chopped cucumber or mint, which you can take to work with a salad in your lunch box.